 We use addition in our everyday situations.
-For example, if you want to know how much money you spent on the items you bought, or you want to calculate the time you will take to finish a task, or you want to know the number of ingredients used in cooking something, you need to perform addition operation.
+For example, if we want to know how much money we spent on the items we bought, or we want to calculate the time we would take to finish a task, or we want to know the number of ingredients used in cooking something, we need to perform the addition operation.

 What are the Types of Addition?

 The types of addition mean the various methods used in addition.
-For example, vertical addition, addition using number charts, the addition of small numbers using your fingers, addition using number line, etc.
+For example, vertical addition, addition using number charts, the addition of small numbers using your fingers, addition using number line, and so on.

 What are Addition Strategies?

 Addition strategies are the different ways in which addition can be learned.
 For example, using a number line, with the help of a place value chart, separating the tens and ones and then adding them separately, and many others.

 There are many addition examples that we come across in our day-to-day lives.
 Suppose you have 5 apples, and your friend gave you 3 more, after adding 5 + 3, we get 8.
 So, you have 8 apples altogether.
 Similarly, suppose there are 16 girls and 13 boys in a class, if we add the numbers 16 + 13, we get the total number of students in the class, which is 29.

 The basic properties of addition are given below.
 Each property has its individual significance based on addition.

 - Commutative Property: According to this property, the sum of two or more addends remains the same even if the order of the addends changes.
 For example, 3 + 7 = 7 + 3 = 10